 Due to modern day fillings being more sumptuous than their predecessors, settlement within your mattress should be expected and is perfectly normal.

 Your new mattress is zoned to complement the human body.
 As such, you may observe some settlement of the upholstery in the zoned areas where your body weight is greatest.
 There is no need for concern; it demonstrates that the mattress zones are working as designed, offering optimum support in the zoned areas.

 Bending or rolling your mattress will damage the core unit and invalidate the warranty.

-Some residual foam odour may be apparent on removing your new foam mattress from it’s packaging.
+Some residual foam odour may be apparent upon removing your new foam mattress from its packaging.
 This is quite normal and is not a cause for concern.
 Please give the mattress time to air by leaving it uncovered in a well-ventilated room for several hours before use.
-Foam based products do have a natural odour which disperses over the lift time of the product however as above there is no cause for concern and this strength of this odour will reduce within 2-3 weeks of use.
+Foam-based products do have a natural odour which disperses over the life time of the product however as above there is no cause for concern and this strength of this odour will reduce within 2-3 weeks of use.

 The mattress cover is not suitable for machine washing.